 Sundays at 2:00pm

-and will be weekday evenings with some Saturday mornings
+and will be weekday evenings with some weekends.

-All actors will receive $150 stipend at the final performance
+Actors will receive a $150 stipend at the final performance following strike.

 Be sure to check out ALL of our 17-18 Auditions!!